robertostling/efmaral/README.md

     cd efmaral
     make

+If you want to install the libraries for use by other Python programs, do:

+    python3 setup.py install

 If everything works, you can try directly to evaluate with a small part of the English-Hindi data set from WPT-05: